xelfer/nZEDbgo/README.md

 **Notes:**

+This is aimed at a fresh AWS instance of Ubuntu Server 14.04.
+It will probably work with a fresh install somewhere else as well, but I haven't tested it.

 It's your responsibility to sign up to AWS and to figure out how to use keys and security groups.
 I may write a tutorial on this later on, but for now it's assumed you know what you're doing here.
 If you don't and need a place to start, head over to http://aws.amazon.com/.
 There's probably a bunch of tutorials for this online already.

 I encourage you to look through go.sh and see what it does, and ensure i'm not hacking your gibson.